“Well you are a bit of a tit, aren’t you?”

 As books have a way of doing with me, this one insisted.
 It thrust itself into my hands at the library, and I am now throughly enjoying a fine romp through a period that is just a little before “my era” but which laid the groundwork for much of the New York frontier history I am in the midst of exploring.

 Buckley, a prolific satirist, proclaimed reasonably enough that:

 “I’ve given up political satire on the ground that American politics have become sufficiently self-satirizing.”

 There’s certainly plenty of room in the 17th century for his take on the way greed, bigotry and folly mark the human condition — America’s colonial history is weird and wild, not to mention bawdy, and not at all the stuffy stuff our public education used to foist upon children (now they hardly teach any at all).

 Buckley’s history is solid — he obviously enjoyed immersing himself in the research and the characters require little fictionalization.
-The use of Pepys (pronounced Peeps), the great diarist of the Reformation, is inspired, and Buckley’s pastiche diary entries capture the style and tone of the real thing perfectly.
+The use of Pepys (pronounced Peeps), the great diarist of the Restoration, is inspired, and Buckley’s pastiche diary entries capture the style and tone of the real thing perfectly.
 Pepys gave the world an inestimably valuable window into life in that strange and exceedingly randy era.

 Balthasar de St. Michel was an actual annoying relative of Pepys.
 Balty is, indeed, as Huncks describes him “a bit of a tit,” but he’s enjoyable company on this adventure, which, though it lives up to its comic billing, also has its dark and affecting moments.